gvwilson/sensibleadventures/litany.md

 "So should I be worried?"

 The doctor shook his head.
-"I don't think so.
-It's probably just a side effect of his medication."
+"It's probably just a side effect of his medication."

 "Sure,"
 George said,
-not believing a word.
+not believing it.
 He thought about checking on the nurse, who had retreated to the kitchen, but grabbed his coat and followed the doctor out the door instead.